 You guys know that I’ve been growing a rather extensive garden this year and guess what?
 It’s time for harvesting!!
 I’ve already made several batches of bread & butter pickles, frozen apple pies, made applesauce, canned homemade salsa, and I’ve got quite the list to go!
 I also made an amazingly simple batch of bruschetta and I still want to try ketchup so we’ll see how that goes!
 But I wanted to share with you how I made spaghetti sauce because it was so simple!
 I know, spaghetti sauce is so cheap to buy at the store but making it homemade is incredibly more flavorful and you can can it for later too!
-At the very bottom is a printable recipe for you!
-(I also love checking the Cook More recipe site for new ideas!)

 A lot of my recipes are done with tweaking a little bit here and there to my personal desire but this is the recipe I pretended to follow.
 You’ll need about 15 pounds of fresh tomatoes to blanch.
 Now if you’ve never blanched tomatoes it’s EASY peasy.
 Just dump some tomatoes into boiling water for about 1-2 minutes, and then immediately remove them and dump them into a pot of ice cold water.
 If you look closely at the photo below in step 3 you’ll see that the skin has actually split off of the tomatoes – perfect!

 When you’re done just peel the skin right off!

 Cut your tomatoes into smaller pieces discarding the core/stem.
 Don’t worry about the seeds – I just leave them in there.
 You can remove them if you want but plan on adding an extra hour in if you want to get all of your seeds out!
 It’s pretty time consuming and if you leave them in they’ll end up dissolving right into your sauce anyway.
 To make my life a heck of a lot easier I use this large canner pot to help hold my tomatoes.